commercialhaskell/stack/doc/build_command.md

     * `packagename:comptype:compname` is the most explicit.
 The available comptypes are `exe`, `test`, and `bench`.
+        * Side note: When any `exe` component is specified, all of the package's executable components will be built.
+This is due to limitations in all currently released versions of Cabal.
+See [issue#1046](https://github.com/commercialhaskell/stack/issues/1406)
     * `packagename:compname` allows you to leave off the component type, as that will (almost?) always be redundant with the component name.
 For example, `stack build mypackage:mytestsuite`.